 |Director : Cossart Pascale (email@example.com)|

-Our Unit investigates the molecular and cellular basis of the pathogenicity of Listeria monocytogenes, a foodborne pathogen which has become a model study for intracellular parasitism.
-L. monocytogenes is responsible for gastroenteritis, septicemia, meningitides and abortions in humans, with 30% of mortality.
-Susceptible individuals include pregnant women and fetuses, newborns, elderly and immunocompromised persons.
-L. monocytogenes is an intracellular bacterium, which can cross the intestinal barrier, then blood-brain or feto-placental barriers, invade and multiply within several cell types.
-Bacteria move in the cytosol and spread from cell to cell using an original propelling process: cell actin polymerization at one pole of the bacteria.
-In 2003, our activity concerned the study of the bacterial and cellular components controlling bacterial entry into cells, the identification of new virulence genes, their regulation and their anchoring mechanism at the bacterial surface.
-We also performed studies on the molecular epidemiology and the biodiversity of L. monocytogenes strains .
-In parallel, we investigate the actin-dependent motility of another intracellular bacterium, Rickettsia conorii, as well as its mechanism of entry into epithelial cells.
+Our Unit investigates the molecular and cellular basis of the pathogenicity of Listeria monocytogenes, a model for the study of the intracellular parasitism.
+L. monocytogenes is responsible for severe food infections, for which the mortality rate is 30%.
+This bacterium is characterized by its ability to cross the intestinal, blood-brain or feto-placental barriers and to invade several cell types in which it multiplies.
+L. monocytogenes move in the cytosol of infected cells and spread from cell to cell using an original propelling process: cell actin polymerization at one pole of the bacteria.
+In 2004, our activity concerned the study of the bacterial and cellular components allowing bacterial invasion of cells, the identification of new virulence genes, their regulation and their anchoring mechanism at the bacterial surface, the analysis of the mechanisms allowing the crossing of the host barriers.
+In parallel, we investigate the actin-dependent motility of another intracellular bacterium, Rickettsia conorii, as well as its mechanism of entry into cells.

 I. Entry of L. monocytogenes into epithelial cells:

 Role of the internalins, InlA and InlB, two bacterial proteins involved in cell entry